ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 it specified in the `req_cnf` of the access token request.
 The client MUST specify this public key in the SubjectPublicKeyInfo structure of the DTLS handshake as described in [RFC7250].

+If the client does not have the keying material belonging to the public key, the client MAY try to send an access token request to the AS where it specifies its public key in the `req_cnf` parameter.
+If the AS still specifies a public key in the response that the client does not have, the client SHOULD to re-register with the authorization server to establish a new client public key.
+This process is out of scope for this document.

 To be consistent with {{RFC7252}}, which allows for shortened MAC tags in constrained environments,